Norinco JW-103

 The Norinco JW-103 'Bush Ranger' is a centrefire bolt-action hunting rifle developed and exported by China North Industries Corporation of the People's Republic of China.
-The rifles are manufactured at Norinco's Hebei Plains Machinery Factory (No. 396 State Factory).
+The rifles are manufactured at Norinco's subsidiary, Zhongzhou Machine Works, formerly known as the State Factory No. 396.

 Overview

 The Norinco JW-103 is part of Norinco's 'Jian Wei' (健卫 (Jiàn Wèi, Health(y) Guard)) series of sporting rifles which began in 1955.
 The JW-103s development began in 1993 to create a rifle for the lucrative foreign hunting market.
 The design for this new rifle was finalized in June 1995 with mass production put underway by the end of the same year.
-The rifle's design is based around the Norinco JW-15A, a Chinese produced copy of the Czech .22 LR Brno ZKM-451, itself a modernized variant of the popular CZ 452 rimfire rifle.
-The JW-103 uses a Mauser bolt action system and the receiver is made from both milled and forged steel while the barrel has a heavy blued finish.
+The rifle's design is based around the Norinco JW-9/15 series of rifles, a simplified Chinese copy of the Czech .22 LR Brno Model 2 (later CZ 452) rifle.

+The receiver is made from both milled and forged steel while the barrel has a heavy blued finish.
 The rifle uses Russian designed 7.62×39mm cartridges which are fed from a detachable, single column 5 round box magazine, and is drilled and tapped for weaver scope ring bases, which can be used to mount various types of scopes.
+Compared to the JW-15, the JW-103 adds a three-way, user-adjustable trigger, a feature generally exclusive to higher end rifles.
+The trigger force, take-up, and break (sear contact patch area) are all adjustable via two threaded nuts and a set screw.
 The JW-103 has no sights while the JW-105 has front and rear sights.
 The rear sight is mounted on the barrel.
-The Norinco JW-103 and JW-105 are commercially available in many countries such as Australia, Canada, France, Germany and New Zealand.
+The Norinco JW-103 and JW-105 are commercially available in many countries such as Australia, Canada, France, Germany and New Zealand, sometimes branded as "Bisley Small Arms" instead of Norinco.

+Contrary to common beliefs, the JW-103/105 did not employ a Mauser-style front-locking action found on the earlier JW-101 rifle.
+The bolt design was scaled up from the rimfire JW-15, while adding a pair of rear-locking lugs connected to the bolt handle.